 In my defense, I find it much easier to have the hard conversations with kids when the subject of said conversation is set to a Tony-winning tune.
 For example:

-• "As Long as He Needs Me" from Oliver has come in handy lately with the subject of domestic violence and the NFL.
+"Hello Twelve, Hello Thirteen" from A Chorus Line helped me explain wet dreams to my pre-pubescent kids.
+It's like the Judy Blume of musical numbers.IMHO, suitable for children - "As Long as He Needs Me" from Oliver has come in handy lately with the subject of domestic violence and the NFL.
 I've used it as a cautionary tale to explain the difference between a man who says he loves you and a man who acts like he loves you.
-The DQ and I agree that this song, along with the final 4 lines of "It's a Fine Life," are some of the most tragic lyrics in all of theater.
+The dramatic one and I agree that this song, along with the final 4 lines of "It's a Fine Life," are some of the most tragic lyrics in all of theater.
 (For contrast, see "Suddenly, Seymour" from Little Shop of Horrors.)

-• "Everything Else" from Next to Normal is a particular favorite of my older daughter, because she loves catching me listening to music with profanity.
+- "Everything Else" from Next to Normal is a particular favorite of my daughter, because she loves catching me listening to music with profanity.
 But I love it for giving me the opportunity to talk to my type-A, horse-obsessed overachiever about what it means to find balance in life, to explain that pursuing a passion is good if it creates a healthy outlet for your emotions but not if you use it to ignore and suppress the pain and problems that come with adolescence.
 Where was Next to Normal when I was a teen?

-• And the finale of Pippin is a great reminder that no matter what they try in life or where they go to find themselves, my kids can always come back to our family.
+- And the finale of Pippin is a great reminder that no matter what they try in life or where they go to find themselves, my kids can always come back to our family.
 We may not be glamorous or famous or even extraordinary, but we love them and will be there to hold their hands.

 And how many of today's kids will one day read about fractal theory in physics class and automatically hear Elsa sing "Let It Go" in their minds?

-So, please forgive me when you hear the Drama Queen burst out with a few lyrics NSFW.
-I feel I must continue to embrace my inner Gleek, for she's got a lot to teach my daughters along the way.
 Of course, it doesn't always have to be be profound and pedagogic.
 Sometimes it's just fun to have a good old-fashioned sing-along, and musicals are also splendid for those improvised silly moments.
 Our current favorite, also from A Chorus Line, is "Nothing."
 When else in life do you get to be an ice cream cone?

-…frozen fractals all around!
+…frozen fractals all around! |